Books and Vintage Merchandise Store

 Ophelia, by John William

-Ophelia, by John William Waterhouse (1849–1917).
-Waterhouse was renowned in London in his day for his portrayals of young women.
+A portrait of Ophelia, by John William Waterhouse (1849–1917).
+Waterhouse was renowned in his day throughout England for his portrayals of young women.
 Most of his subjects were females from mythology or were characters from the works of authors ancient and moderns, writers such as Homer, Ovid, Keats, Tennyson—and Shakespeare.
-While not officially a member of the Pre-Raphaelite Brotherhood, he was persuaded by their aesthetic arguments to quit the academic approach and adopt their style, as is evident in his 1910 depiction of Ophelia.
-He made two other portraits of Ophelia: one in 1888 and one in 1894.
-The postcard above dates to ca 1908.
+While not officially a member of the Pre-Raphaelite Brotherhood, he was persuaded by their aesthetic arguments to quit the Academic style then prominent in art circles and adopt the Pre-Raphaelite approach, as is evident in this 1910 depiction of Ophelia.

 Authorized Images: Johann Wolfgang von Goethe